FbW43-2/bdl02_FlorinFiath_git_cheatsheet/README.md

 cd workspace
 cd bdl02_FlorinFiath_git_cheatsheet

-## 2. Check the status of the project
+## 2.Check the status of the project

 - `git status`